Potential side effects of OCALIVA

 (feeling tired all over)

-Other common side effects include rash, arthralgia (joint pain), oropharyngeal pain (pain in the middle part of the throat), dizziness, constipation, abnormal thyroid function, and eczema (inflammation of the skin).
+Other common side effects include stomach pain and discomfort, rash, arthralgia (joint pain), oropharyngeal pain (pain in the middle part of the throat), dizziness, constipation, abnormal thyroid function, and eczema (inflammation of the skin).

 Need help managing your side effects?
-Your doctor may be able to help.
+Speak with your doctor.

 Indication and Important Safety Information